Predicates

 Note that the alias/2

-directive does not rename a predicate, only
+directive does not rename a predicate, it only

 provides an alternative, additional name; the original name continues to